Quick answer

 - Mower should self-propel smoothly across a flat surface.

-- Test on a slight incline and on a tight turn — drive should handle both without slipping.
+- Test on a slight incline and on a tight turn — drive should handle both without slipping or cutting out.

 If it still isn't working

-- Drive motor failure: If the belt, cable, and speed dial all check out but the mower still doesn't self-propel, the drive motor itself may have failed.
-This is a warranty part (EGO Power+ has a 5-year tool warranty when registered).
+- Drive motor / gearbox failure: If the wiring, lever, and gear teeth all check out but the mower still doesn't self-propel, the motor-and-gearbox assembly itself has likely failed.
+This is a warranty part — EGO Power+ has a 5-year tool warranty when registered.
 Contact EGO via egopowerplus.com.

 - Battery under-voltage under load: Upgrade to a View EGO Power+ 56V 7.5Ah Battery on Amazon (paid link) if you're using an older 2.5Ah or 4.0Ah pack.
 Self-propelled mowers under heavy grass draw hard current, and a higher-Ah pack gives more headroom before the BMS cuts out.

-- Recent pressure washing: If you just cleaned the mower with a pressure washer, water may have gotten into the drive motor or electronic clutch.
+- Recent pressure washing: If you just cleaned the mower with a pressure washer, water may have gotten into the drive motor, controller, or handle wiring.
 Dry thoroughly and wait 24 hours before retesting.
 Going forward, clean with a garden hose at low pressure only.

 Preventive maintenance

 - After every mow: tilt the mower and rinse grass clippings off the rear drive area with a garden hose.
-Wet grass packed around the drive belt is the #1 cause of early belt wear.
+Wet grass packed around the wheel hubs is the #1 cause of gear-tooth wear and wheel drag.

 - Store the battery indoors.
 Leaving the pack in an unheated garage all winter kills runtime and stresses cells, which makes high-draw self-propel use fail earlier in the pack's life.

 - Avoid tall wet grass.
 The LM2102 drive is rated for normal lawn conditions, not thick wet growth.
-Cutting wet grass dramatically increases current draw on the drive motor and shortens belt life.
+Cutting wet grass dramatically increases current draw on the drive motor.

 FAQ